Schibsted-Tech-Polska/stp.devproxy/README.md

 # Known limitations

-* No SSL/HTTPS support (hopefully yet), requests that require SSL will just timeout after a while.
+* No SSL/HTTPS support (yet), requests that require SSL will just timeout after a while.
 This also means that VPN clients may cause trouble.

 # Contributing